Steatite / Zirconia

 Steatite tiles can be used as the cover plate in industrial microwave ovens (replacing mica).

-A ceramic knife is a knife designed with a ceramic blade typically made from zirconium dioxide (also known as zirconia).
-These knife blades are usually produced through the dry-pressing and firing of powdered zirconia using solid-state sintering.
+These ceramic knife blades are usually produced through the dry-pressing and firing of powdered zirconia using solid-state sintering.
+They retain their sharpness over extremely long periods and resist sharp shocks.